Thousands remain without power but rail services resume after Storm Jocelyn

 In Scotland, the A76 was closed in both directions between Skelmorlie and Largs in North Ayrshire due to water breaking over the sea wall though it later reopened, while fallen trees had to be cleared from many routes.

-Elsewhere, a search for a person reported to be in the sea at Porthcawl, south Wales, was suspended early on Wednesday.
+Elsewhere, a search for a woman reported to be in the sea at Porthcawl, south Wales, is continuing.

-HM Coastguard said rescue teams from Porthcawl, Port Talbot, Llantwit Major and Llansteffan, together with an HM Coastguard helicopter from St Athan, were joined in the search by the RNLI’s all-weather lifeboats from Mumbles and Barry Dock after the report just before 6pm on Tuesday.
+Emergency services including HM Coastguard, the RNLI and the National Police Air Service (NPAS) have been involved in the search which was launched at around 6pm on Tuesday.

 Parts of York have been affected by flooding and the Environment Agency said river flooding is probable in parts of the north of England on Wednesday.